 A shareholders’ agreement is a contract entered into between a company and some or all of its shareholders.
 It can deal with all aspects of the relationship between the parties, including the personal rights and obligations of the shareholders.
 Together with the company’s articles of association a shareholders’ agreement creates internal “rules” by which a company is governed.

 The main reason to put a shareholders’ agreement in place early on in the lifecycle of a company is that it is generally much quicker, cheaper and easier to do so than trying to negotiate a settlement in the event that a dispute arises and no agreement is in place to determine how such dispute will be resolved.

 We also specialise in sales and purchases of business premises, leases both short and long term, licence agreements and all types of commercial property transactions.

 To contact Sean, email him directly or call him.

 We also offer an efficient Debt Collection Service to all clients, whether you are a commercial client or not.
 Read about our Debt Collection Service and find out how this service may help you.

 Click here to contact us today!
-At O’Brien Ronayne, your first consultation is free.
-1800 444 322
+To discuss your case with a solicitor call us today on 1800 444 322